sapien99/configureight/README.md

 ```

 ### Defining Variables
 The previous sample mentioned files containing configuration keyvals.
 Configuration keys can be defined either in json or in yaml - whatever you prefer.
 You can use the "object-notation" like notation where each variable file contains an array of config key definitions.
 Beside the key name and its value there is also an optional meta-variable: substituted.
-Its quite handy when you have sequences like ${}, $(), $[] which are used as eyecatchers by configur8.
+Its quite handy when you have sequences like ${}, $(), $[] which are used as eyecatchers by configur∞.
 You can either escape them in the values using a backslash \${} or you can disable the substitution of this key as a whole.

 ```yaml
 - key: "someKey"